chikunli/AdaBDP/README.md

 Data (in CSV) used for in-depth analysis of the capital flow data of stocks (from Sina Finance public database)

+#The block.cpp file provides a faster way for computing the modified Mahalanobis distance as well as calculating determinants for block diagonal matrices

 #A special thanks for the code contributed by

 #Du, L., Guo, X., Sun, W., & Zou, C. (2023).
 False discovery rate control under general dependence by symmetrized data aggregation.
 Journal of the American Statistical Association, 118(541), 607-621.